How to Keep the Approval Process from Bogging Your Project Down

 You might have to remove time from future review cycles, cut back on the project scope, or add more resources to the budget to meet the final deadline.
 Discuss alternate options with your stakeholders—and be honest about what’s possible—to ensure they understand the impact of the delay and are on board with the plan for moving forward.

 It won’t be easy to sort out because the options are never ideal.
 Whatever you do, stand firm in the time you planned to execute the work—and reiterate the importance of that time to the quality of the project.

 Just know you can always work through any issue.
 And while your stakeholders might not end up 100% happy, you’re doing everything in your power to make up for lost time and keep the project on track.

 Dive deeper to keep stakeholders on track and in your corner

 Want even more tips and tools for managing stakeholder relationships?
-Check out Class 09 - How to Manage Stakeholders in a Project in our free online video course The Art & Science of Leading Projects.
+Check out our Guide to Managing Project Stakeholders.

 Learn how to identify and map key stakeholders, and download 4 free templates to help you engage and manage stakeholders more effectively.